vaishalijain3456/Hacktober_2021/Go/space-age/README.md

 # Space Age

+It is a program in Go which allows to calculate the age of the space

 Given an age in seconds, calculate how old someone would be on:

    - Mercury: orbital period 0.2408467 Earth years